 - Lower expenses related to staff turnover; this builds continuity related to teachers’ professional development and retention

 - Professional expertise increases as new VI professionals are guided to:

 - Locate educational resources and materials that are free to districts for eligible students

 - Learn about statewide family engagement activities and events

-- Obtain VI-specific assistance for ongoing professional development
+- Get VI-specific assistance for ongoing professional development

-- Support is provided for assessments, instructional strategies, and all areas of the ECC
+- Support is provided for assessments, instructional strategies, and all areas of the expanded core curriculum

-- Provides an overall opportunity to gain a thorough understanding of Michigan processes, policies, and procedures for evaluating and serving students with visual impairments
+- The program provides an opportunity to gain a thorough understanding of Michigan processes, policies, and procedures for evaluating and serving students who are BVI

 Benefits for Students/Families